 - PIA Admissions Application.

-- Official copy (not a photocopy) of your High School Diploma, Transcript, or Matriculation must be evaluated (and translated) by any of the companies at the following website:http://www.naces.org/members.htm.
+- Official copy of your High School Diploma, Transcript, or Matriculation.
+An evaluation (and if the document is not in the English language, a translation) must be completed from any of the companies at this website: http://www.naces.org/members.htm.

-- Proof of English competency from education transcripts or completion of a TOEFL if English is not your primary language.*
+- Proof of English competency from education transcripts or completion of a TOEFL or IELTS if English is not your primary language.*

-- Proof of funds for cost of attendance and housing living expenses for the entire first year of your program and provide proof of being able to secure funds for the remainder; $33,500 first year, $22,500 remainder; $59,000 Total. (assuming no credit).
+- Proof of funds for cost of attendance and housing/living expenses for the entire first year of your program ($35,000) and provide proof of being able to secure funds for the remainder.

 - http://educationusa.state.gov/ – Education USA, U.S. Department of State – Your guide to U.S. higher education